Home Log in Sign up Profile Log out

 A Language of Many Varieties

-While Neapolitan is spoken primarily in Naples, you’ll find similar dialects and linguistic flavors stretching along the southern coast and in neighboring regions like Abruzzo, Molise, Basilicata, Calabria, and Puglia.
-This makes Neapolitan one of the most widely spoken regional languages in Italy, with over six million speakers.
+While Neapolitan is spoken primarily in Naples, it extends far beyond the city itself.
+Similar dialects and linguistic variations can be heard in all the surrinding region of Campania (litterally meaning the countryside) and in much of southern Italy, including parts of Abruzzo, Molise, Basilicata, Calabria, and Puglia.
+Because of this wide reach, Neapolitan is considered one of the most widely spoken regional languages in Italy, with over six million speakers and many more if you count all the variations.

 Language of Music and Emotion